-iv) The following tools are used for credit risk management/ mitigation -
+iv) The following tools are used for credit risk management/ mitigation :

-Credit Approving Authority - Delegation of Powers
+Credit Approving Authority - Delegation of Powers:

-The Bank has a well-defined scheme of risk based delegation of powers with a multitier risk based approving system, which is reviewed periodically and revised as and when necessary to meet the compulsions of business environment.
+The Bank has a well-defined scheme of risk based delegation of powers with a multi-tier risk based approving system, which is reviewed periodically and revised as and when necessary to meet the compulsions of business environment.
 The delegation of powers is linked to the rating of the borrower with powers for sanction of higher limits to better-rated customers.
-As per Ministry of Finance Guidelines Credit Committees with sanctioning authority have been formed at various administrative levels to exercise delegation of powers.
-At present, all credit proposals falling beyond the delegated authority of the General Manager are being routed through "The Risk Evaluation Committee" of General Managers, to bring in an element of independence and off site evaluation of risks perceived in credit proposals.
-The General Manager, Risk Management Department, who has no volume or profit targets, is a member of the Committee.
-Based on the experience gained, one more committee has been set up at Head office level to deal with proposal up to the delegated authority of General Manager.
-Such Committees have also been set-up at Zonal Office, for proposal to be approved at ZLCC and NBGLCC.
+At present, all credit proposals falling within the delegated authority of the General Manager and above are being routed through the "Credit Risk Evaluation Committee (CREC)" to bring in an element of independence and off-site evaluation of risks perceived in credit proposals.
+The General Manager, Risk Management Department, who has no volume or profit targets, is mandatory member of the CREC.